 Chronic pain and its cause is one of the most difficult diagnostic problems plaguing physicians today.
 Frequently patient’s tests do not correlate with their symptoms.
-Individuals with radicular symptomatology may have more than one etiology for their problem.
-The combined use of anatomic and physiologic testing has long been common in the medical community.
-However until now the physiologic test of choice has been electromyography (EMG) which studies the motor function of nerve and not its sensory component.
+Individuals with symptoms related to a spinal nerve disorder may have more than one cause for their problem.
+The combined use of anatomic and physiologic testing is common in the medical community.
+However, until now, the physiological test of choice has been electromyography (EMG) which studies the motor function of nerve and not its sensory component.

-A study currently in progress suggests that Thermography can predict the spread of RSD before it actually occurs, thereby allowing for the earliest possible intervention.
+Data is currently being collected that suggests that Thermography can predict the spread of RSD before it actually occurs, thereby allowing for the earliest possible intervention.

 Thermography is also a valuable diagnostic tool in the study of Thoracic Outlet Syndrome, a group of disorders that occur when certain blood vessels or nerves are compressed.
 This disorder can be demonstrated in real-time or by static images to provide objective evidence of the problem and monitor any treatment that may be administered.